ovh/docs/pages/cloud/private-cloud/ajout_de_bloc_ip/guide.en-gb.md

 ---
-title: Add IP Block
+title: Adding an IP block
 slug: add-ip-block
-excerpt: Order an IP block on your Private Cloud
+excerpt: Find out how to order an IP block on your Private Cloud
 legacy_guide_number: '7766457'
 section: OVH Features
 order: 01